 Absolutely.
 In fact, your high school college counselor is one of the most important people on your team when you are applying to college (I know, because I was a high school counselor before I created On My Way).
-However, the average student-to-counselor ratio in US schools is 451:1.
+However, the average student-to-counselor ratio in US schools is 470:1.
 The average in California is 826:1.
-With these ratios, it’s hard to get the attention you need to be a truly successful college applicant.
+With these ratios, it’s hard to get individualized support when applying to college.
 When working with On My Way College Consulting, you will get the 1:1 attention you need to find the best colleges, write strong essays, maximize your financial aid and make the best decisions for your future.

 What about phone and email support?

 We provide unlimited phone and email support to parents and students who are enrolled in our programs.

 Do you offer financial planning services?

 No. We are not Certified Financial Planners, and we don’t give advice on how to manage money nor how to pay for college.
 We are happy to provide referrals to parents seeking financial planning services.
 We do, however, help families understand what each college is likely to cost them, based on actual financial aid practices, and build their college list accordingly.

-Do you work with students from all parts of the country?
+Do you work with students from all parts of the world?

 Absolutely.
-College consulting meetings can take place via Skype or over the phone.
+College consulting meetings can take place via Zoom, Skype, FaceTime or over the phone.
 Materials are shared by email, and we use Google Docs to share college lists and provide feedback on essays.